Alevism: Hıdırellez

-Hıdırellez honors the mysterious figure Khidr (Hızır) who is sometimes identified with Elijah (Ilyas), and is said to have drunk of the water of life.
-Some hold that Khidr comes to the rescue of those in distress on land, while Elijah helps those at sea; and that they meet at a rose tree in the evening of every 6 May.
-The festival is also celebrated in parts of the Balkans by the name of "Erdelez," where it falls on the same day as Đurđevdan or St. George's Day.
+Hıdırellez honors the mysterious figure Khidr (Hızır) who is sometimes identified with Saint George, and is said to have drunk of the water of life.
+Some hold that Khidr comes to the rescue of those in distress on land, while Elijah (Ilyas) helps those at sea; and that they meet at a rose tree in the evening of every 6 May.
+The festival is also celebrated in parts of the Balkans by the name of "Erdelez," where it falls on the same day as George's Day in Spring or Saint George's Day.

 Khidr is also honored with a three-day fast in mid-February called Hızır Orucu.
 In addition to avoiding any sort of comfort or enjoyment, Alevis also abstain from food and water for the entire day, though they do drink liquids other than water during the evening.

 Note that the dates of the Khidr holidays can differ among Alevis, most of whom use a lunar calendar, but some a solar calendar.